 Emigration is migration out of a nation.
 Emigrants are those who leave their home country.
 Emigration is leaving one's native country to settle in another country.
+People choose emigration for political or economic reasons, or for personal reasons like emigrating to be with spouse.
+Emigration has been shaped by economic, social, and political changes throughout the world since the last millenium.
 Immigration is the movement of peoples into a country or territory.
-People choose to emigrate for political or economic reasons, or for personal reasons like emigrating to be with spouse.
 Aged people living in rich nations with cold climates normally choose to emigrate to warmer climates when they retire.

 Emigration as popular culture - The case of Morocco - Tarik Sabry, Univ of Westminster, European Journal of Cultural Studies, Vol. 8, No.1, (2005) - This article explores the symbolic dimensions of emigration by enquiring into the relationship between emigration as a social phenomenon in Morocco, and Moroccan popular culture.
 This article concentrates on three taken-for-granted, non-institutionalized, popular cultural spaces in Moroccan popular culture: popular jokes, the Derb and the queue outside western embassies, and argues that emigration in Morocco is not an isolated social phenomenon, but a pervasive part of the make-up of its popular culture.

 Unlike the Pilgrim Fathers, the Swedes were not religious dissenters but rather an organized group of colonizers.
 The tidal wave of Swedish emigration began in the mid 1840s, when the first organized emigrant groups started to arrive in New York.
 The Swedes still rank number seven among the European groups.
 In proportion to the population of their home countries, only the British Isles and Norway surpassed Sweden in the number of immigrants.